damianwojcik/blog/source/_posts/gtd.md

 ---
-title: Getting Things Done
+title: 5 rules of Getting Things Done
-date: 2018-08-06 06:43:51
+date: 2018-07-17 19:27:05
 tags: #gtd #productivity
 ---

 ![Mug](mug.jpg)

-## RULE 1 - Keep your mind empty
+## RULE 1 - Empty mind
+Keep your mind empty.
 Throw out everything from your head.
 Your mind is desired for creative thinking, not for storing data and memorize things.
 You should keep every idea, date, plan of project, shopping list in other place than your head.
 For example on paper, mobile app.
 Constantly thinking about things that "_you need to remember_" blocks your mind's RAM memory.
 Process of creative thinking (e.g. problem solving) and process of thinking about thing you need to remember are both interrupting each other.

 **Exercise 1**:
 - take piece of paper and a pen